Vijay Deverakonda

-Deverakonda Vijay Sai (born 9 May 1989), better known as Vijay Deverakonda, is an Indian actor and film producer who works predominantly in Telugu cinema.
-He is the recipient of a Filmfare Award, a Nandi Award, and a SIIMA Award.
-Since 2018, he has featured in Forbes Indias Celebrity 100 list.
+Deverakonda Vijay Sai (born 9 May 1989), widely known as Vijay Deverakonda, is an Indian actor and film producer who works in Telugu films.
+Vijay is an recipient of a Filmfare Award, a Nandi Award and three SIIMA Awards.

-Deverakonda made his debut with Nuvvila (2011) and received praise for his role in the coming-of-age drama Yevade Subramanyam (2015).
-He established himself as a leading film actor with the blockbusters Pelli Choopulu (2016) and Arjun Reddy (2017), winning the Filmfare Award for Best Actor – Telugu for his performance in the latter.
-He gained further success by starring in Mahanati (2018), Geetha Govindam (2018), and Taxiwaala (2018).
+Deverakonda made his debut with Nuvvila (2011) and received praise for his supporting role in the coming-of-age drama Yevade Subramanyam (2015).
+He rose to prominence as a leading film actor by starring in Pelli Choopulu (2016) and Arjun Reddy (2017), winning the Filmfare Award for Best Actor – Telugu for his performance as a volatile surgeon in the latter.
+He further established himself with commercially successful films such as Mahanati (2018), Geetha Govindam (2018), and Taxiwaala (2018).
+This success was followed by a series of poorly received films.

-Deverakonda ventured into production under the banner King of the Hill Entertainment, which notably backed Meeku Maathrame Cheptha (2019) and Pushpaka Vimanam (2021).
-Beyond his film career, Deverakonda endorses many products and designed his own fashion brand Rowdy Wear, which premiered on Myntra in 2020.
-In January 2023, he became the co-owner of the premiere volleyball team, Hyderabad Black Hawks, in the RuPay Prime Volleyball League.
+In 2019, Deverakonda launched his own production house King of the Hill Entertainment, which produced Meeku Maathrame Cheptha (2019) and Pushpaka Vimanam (2021).
+Beyond his film career, Deverakonda has designed his own fashion brand Rowdy Wear, which launched on Myntra in 2020, and is the co-owner of the volleyball team Hyderabad Black Hawks.
+Deverakonda is also a celebrity endorser for numerous products and supports various humanitarian causes.

-Early life
+Early and personal life

-Deverakonda Vijay Sai was born in Hyderabad, Andhra Pradesh (now Telangana) to Govardhan Rao and Madhavi.
-His family hails from Thummanpeta village of erstwhile Mahbubnagar district (now Nagarkurnool).
+Deverakonda Vijay Sai was born in Hyderabad, Andhra Pradesh (present-day Telangana) to Govardhan Rao and Madhavi.
+His family hails from Thummanpeta village of erstwhile Mahbubnagar district (present-day Nagarkurnool).
 His father was a television serial director who quit doing them due to lack of success.

-Vijay completed his schooling in Sri Sathya Sai Higher Secondary School, Puttaparthi, till his 10th standard.
+Deverakonda completed his schooling from Sri Sathya Sai Higher Secondary School, Puttaparthi.
 He then studied Intermediate at the Little Flower Junior College, Hyderabad.
-He holds a Bachelor of Commerce degree.
+He holds a Bachelor of Commerce degree from Badruka College of Commerce & Arts.
 His younger brother, Anand Devarakonda, is also an actor in Telugu cinema.

+Devarakonda got engaged to actress Rashmika Mandanna in October 2025.

 Career

 Early career (2011–2015)

 Deverakonda made his debut with Ravi Babu-directed romantic comedy Nuvvila (2011).
 He later appeared in Sekhar Kammula's Life is Beautiful (2012) in a minor role.
 He was introduced to Nag Ashwin, who later cast him in a supporting role for the 2015 coming-of-age drama Yevade Subramanyam alongside actor Nani.
-The film was produced by the daughters of Ashwini Dutt, a producer in the Telugu film industry; Priyanka Dutt backed him and once shooting started, and Swapna Dutt signed him onto her company.
+The film was produced by the daughters of Ashwini Dutt, a producer in the Telugu film industry; Priyanka Dutt backed him and once shooting started, Swapna Dutt signed him onto her company.